noisyboiler/wampy/README.rst

     In [3]: result
     Out[3]: u'0b1100100'

-Note here that a ``Client`` takes a ``router`` argument which defaults to Crossbar using the default realm of ``realm1`` on localhost port 8080.
-To use different values you'll need to configure and pass in the router to the client yourself.
+Note here that a ``Client`` takes a ``router`` argument which defaults to Crossbar.
+Crossbar then defaults to ``realm1`` on ``localhost:8080``.
+To use different values you'll need to configure and pass in the router object to the client yourself.
+This isn't hard, but when you're developing locally these defaults are there to help you get up and running quickly.

 wampy RPC for Crossbar.io
 ~~~~~~~~~~~~~~~~~~~~~~~~~